cisrakesh/martian/README.md

     In case you want to run backend on any other url or port , you are free to do that. you only need to set API_URL variable in at location /project-folder/src/app/services/appConfig.ts
     You just need to make appropriate changes against variable "API_URL".

+    In folder "martian-db" on project root , database dump is available.

 ## Usage
 In this repo in root we are having front end of the application , which is built over angular 8 , and a Sub-folder named "martian-be" , "martian-be" is backend of the application which is built on the node.
 To execute front end of the system run command